hyperledger-solang/solang/docs/language.rst

 type(..) operators
 __________________

-For integer values, the minimum and maximum values the types are available using the ``type(...).min`` and ``type(...).max`` operators.
+For integer values, the minimum and maximum values the types can hold are available using the ``type(...).min`` and ``type(...).max`` operators.
 For unsigned integers, ``type(..).min`` will always be 0.